• Skip to primary navigation

 Black Bean Soup

-This easy and delicious soup is a one pot wonder—loaded with protein, it will keep you going all day long!
-6 staple ingredients and just 30 minutes of cooking—couldn't be easier.
+This Vegan Black Bean soup is a one pot wonder!
+7 staple ingredients and just 30 minutes of cooking—couldn't be easier!

 Course: Soup